How GMOs Are Made?

-History of Crop Modification
+History of crop modification

-Farmers have intentionally changed the genetic makeup of all crops they have grown and the livestock they have raised since domestic agriculture began 10,000 years ago.
+Farmers have intentionally changed the genetic makeup of all crops they grow and the livestock they raise since domestic agriculture began 10,000 years ago.
 Every fruit, vegetable and grain that is commercially available today has been genetically altered through human intervention and selective breeding, including organic and heirloom seeds.
 Plant breeding began centuries ago when farmers selectively crossed plants to develop enhanced seed varieties.
+Read our article on the history of GMOs to learn more.

 There are many breeding techniques used to develop seeds for modern agriculture, and they are often grouped into three categories.
-Each of these techniques may be used to develop a new plant variety, sometimes in a continuum over many years.
+Each of these gene modification techniques may be used to develop a new plant variety, sometimes in a continuum over many years.
 For example, seeds developed through selective breeding may be altered again through mutagenesis and then altered again using genetic engineering.

-- Selective Breeding (“traditional breeding”): Early plant breeders looked for and cross-bred plants that had the characteristics they wanted.
+Selective Breeding (“traditional breeding”): Early plant breeders looked for and cross-bred plants that had the characteristics they wanted.
 They have crossed plants within a species and across species beginning thousands of years ago.
 Traditional breeding of different grass species led to the development, over time, of modern corn from its teosinte ancestor.
 And today’s bread wheat was created by crossing, over time, at least 11 different species.

 While selective breeding and mutagenesis methods usually involve crossing or altering thousands of genes, genetic engineering enables breeders to select a trait or characteristic that exists in nature and insert the associated gene(s) into the target plant.
 Genetic engineering also allows a breeder to make changes in a plant’s makeup without any insertions whatsoever, for example, by silencing (“turning off”) existing genes.

-So far, there are only nine commercialized GMO crops in the United States, but there are other genetically modified plants approved in other countries, with many more in development here and around the world, including cassava, cowpea, pineapple, sorghum, tomatoes and wheat.
+So far, there are only 10 commercialized GMO crops in the United States, but there are other genetically modified plants approved in other countries, with many more in development here and around the world, including cassava, cowpea, pineapple, sorghum, tomatoes and wheat.

 For more information on international approvals, visit the GM Approval Database at ISAAA.org.